KingArnaiz/servier/README.md

 ### Gunicorn

 Gunicorn is only available for a UNIX environment, meaning it will not work on Windows.
-It is not installed by default with the rest of Chemprop, so first run:
+It is not installed by default with the rest of servier, so first run:

 ```
 pip install gunicorn